 The PGY1 Pharmacy Residency is conducted by Winchester Medical Center and the School of Pharmacy at Shenandoah University in Winchester, Virginia.
 Rotations are completed at Winchester Medical Center, a progressive, 445-bed regional medical center.
 The mission of the PGY1 Pharmacy Residency Program at WMC is to enable residents to become independent practitioners and be confident in practicing in a variety of health care settings.

 With our affiliation with Shenandoah University, the residents are able to participate in a teaching certificate program and gain experience in lecturing, as well as precepting pharmacy students.
-Additional opportunities for direct patient care in the ambulatory care setting are available.

 - Internal Medicine

 - Teaching Rotation (Precepting)

 - Medication Safety (Longitudinal)

 - Rounding with interdisciplinary healthcare professionals/teams

 - Education of pharmacy students and healthcare professionals